CAIDA/libbgpstream/docs/doxygen/static/arch.md

   - Close all output files and free state.
 - Start Interval
   - Establish state for a new interval.
+  - Open any output files that were rotated.
 - End Interval
   - Write out any data for the current interval.
+  - Close any output files that must be rotated.
 - Process Packet
   - Analyze the given packet and possibly update state.